-CO-REQUISITE: Prior or concurrent enrollment in MATH-080
+CO-REQUISITE: Prior or concurrent enrollment in MATH-080 ADVISORY: Eligibility for ENGL-100

 This is an introduction to electrical circuit analysis.
 It starts with passive d.c. circuits, includes controlled sources, and progresses to network analysis, including superposition, Thevenin and Norton equivalents, node and mesh analysis techniques.
 The course also includes analysis of circuits with energy storage elements, along with transient responses that are described by first- and second-order differential equations.
 The ideal op-amp model is introduced.
 Alternating current circuit analysis is developed, including the use of phasors, and applications are made to transformers, single phase, and three phase circuits.
 The course includes computer modeling of circuits.
 Offered in the Spring semester.
 May not be repeated.
+LR